Bijikyu/qgenutils/DEBUG_TESTS.md

 ### Output:
 ```
-FAIL lib/validation/advanced-validation.test.js (17.38 s)
+FAIL lib/validation/advanced-validation.test.js (16.131 s)
   Advanced Validation Utilities
     validateEmail
-      ✓ should validate correct email formats (1061 ms)
+      ✓ should validate correct email formats (516 ms)
-      ✓ should reject invalid email formats (74 ms)
+      ✓ should reject invalid email formats (68 ms)
-      ✓ should handle empty or invalid input types (229 ms)
+      ✓ should handle empty or invalid input types (188 ms)
-      ✓ should sanitize input before validation (9 ms)
+      ✓ should sanitize input before validation (245 ms)
     validateRequired
-      ✓ should validate non-empty required fields (51 ms)
+      ✓ should validate non-empty required fields (144 ms)
-      ✓ should reject empty or whitespace-only fields (37 ms)
+      ✓ should reject empty or whitespace-only fields (60 ms)
-      ✓ should validate minimum length requirements (41 ms)
+      ✓ should validate minimum length requirements (410 ms)
-      ✓ should handle invalid input types (5 ms)
+      ✓ should handle invalid input types (50 ms)
-      ✕ should use singular/plural correctly in error messages (123 ms)
+      ✕ should use singular/plural correctly in error messages (55 ms)
     validateMaxLength
-      ✕ should validate fields within length limits
+      ✕ should validate fields within length limits (27 ms)
       ✕ should reject fields exceeding length limits
-      ✕ should handle null/undefined gracefully (1 ms)
+      ✕ should handle null/undefined gracefully
       ✕ should sanitize input before length check
     validateSelection
-      ✕ should validate non-empty selections (1 ms)
+      ✕ should validate non-empty selections
-      ✕ should reject empty or whitespace selections (2 ms)
+      ✕ should reject empty or whitespace selections
-      ✕ should handle invalid input types (2 ms)
+      ✕ should handle invalid input types (1 ms)
-      ✕ should use lowercase field names in error messages (1 ms)
+      ✕ should use lowercase field names in error messages
     combineValidations
       ✕ should return empty string when all validators pass
       ✕ should return first error encountered
       ✕ should handle validators that throw exceptions
       ✕ should validate that all arguments are functions
       ✕ should handle empty validator list
-      ✕ should work with real validation functions (1 ms)
+      ✕ should work with real validation functions
     validateObjectId
       ✕ should validate correct MongoDB ObjectId formats
-      ✕ should sanitize input before validation (4 ms)
+      ✕ should sanitize input before validation (1 ms)
-      ✕ should throw error for invalid input types (115 ms)
+      ✕ should throw error for invalid input types (258 ms)
-      ✕ should throw error for empty input (3 ms)
+      ✕ should throw error for empty input (36 ms)
-      ✕ should throw error for invalid ObjectId formats (2 ms)
+      ✕ should throw error for invalid ObjectId formats (171 ms)
-      ✕ should use custom field names in error messages (158 ms)
+      ✕ should use custom field names in error messages (49 ms)

   ● Advanced Validation Utilities › validateRequired › should use singular/plural correctly in error messages